codingsoo/social-engineering-defense/README.md

 docker pull learnitdeep/social-engineering-defense
 ```

-Please download our [file](https://drive.google.com/open?id=1PednH4FkW6GHEwZmr-Q0hky2OtWK1g-m), and unzip it to /workdir folder of your docker container. you can link your computer's directory and docker containers directory with -v option.
+Please download our [file](https://drive.google.com/open?id=1PednH4FkW6GHEwZmr-Q0hky2OtWK1g-m), and unzip it. you can link your computer's directory and docker containers directory with -v option.

 This is the example.
 ```